Fallout: New Vegas: Release and downloadable content

 Fallout: New Vegas was announced in April 2009, and the first trailer was shown in February 2010.
 Four pre-order bonuses were available for players who pre-ordered the game from Amazon, Best Buy, GameStop, Steam, and Walmart.
 Each pre-order bonus included weapons and items the player could access at the beginning of the game.
 A collectors' edition, which included the game, seven poker chips, a replica of the Platinum Chip, a deck of cards with character illustrations, a prequel graphic novel, and a making-of documentary, was announced in May 2010.
 Pre-order sales for Fallout: New Vegas were higher than those for Fallout 3 in North America and the United Kingdom.

 Fallout: New Vegas was released in North America for Microsoft Windows, PlayStation 3, and Xbox 360 on October 19, 2010; October 21 in Australia; and October 22 in Europe.
 By November 8, the game had sold five million copies worldwide and garnered $300 million in revenue.
 The market-research firm Electronic Entertainment Design and Research estimated by 2015, the game had sold 11.6 million copies worldwide.
 Fallout: New Vegas suffered from numerous glitches upon release, including crashes, corrupted saved games, and frame rate issues.
 Fans and video-game journalists criticized the large number of glitches.
 Months after release, Bethesda published patches to fix the glitches.

-Fallout: New Vegas was supported with six downloadable content (DLC) add-ons, whose development was led by the designer Chris Avellone.
+Fallout: New Vegas was supported with six downloadable content (DLC) add-ons, whose development was led by Avellone.
 Avellone's goal was to expand the game's story and incorporate gameplay ideas that would not have worked in the base game.
 Avellone cited the survival horror elements of the DLC Dead Money as an example.
 Avellone said: "It would feel weird if you designed even maybe a big Fallout New Vegas level around that.
 But as a DLC, it felt like, 'Oh, cool.
 This is my trip to a horror realm.'"
 In Dead Money, the courier is captured and forced to stage a heist on Sierra Madre Casino, which is concealed by a cloud of deadly toxic vapor.
 The second DLC was Honest Hearts, which is set in Zion National Park and revolves around the courier's involvement in a conflict between several tribes.
 The third DLC, Old World Blues, features B movie humor and a plot about a group of mad scientists.
 The final story-driven DLC was Lonesome Road, in which the player tracks another courier named Ulysses, who rejected the job of delivering the Platinum Chip to Mr. House.
 Two additional, non-story-driven DLC add-ons were released: Courier's Stash granted access to items that were originally released as pre-order bonuses; and Gun Runners' Arsenal added new weapons, firearm modifications, and new types of ammunition.

+In 2026, Bethesda announced remasters of New Vegas and Fallout 3 were in development.